California Psalms

 8 Things left undone that day?

-9 In prayer to a stern crucifix, fist circling the cross on your chest,
+9 In prayer to a stern crucifix, clutching the cross on your chest,

 did you cry out for relief?